 (5)(a) All real and personal property shall be appraised and the actual value thereof for property tax purposes determined by the assessor of the county wherein such property is located.
-The actual value of such property, other than agricultural lands exclusive of building improvements thereon and other than residential real property and other than producing mines and lands or leaseholds producing oil or gas, shall NOT be INCREASED ANNUALLY BY MORE THAN INFLATION, LIMITED TO 3%, AND SHALL EQUAL THE AMOUNT OF THE PROPERTY'S MOST RECENT SALE, UNLESS THE PROPERTY IS SUBSTANTIALLY IMPROVED OR ITS USE CHANGED IN WHICH CASE THE PROPERTY'S ACTUAL VALUE SHALL BE REAPPRAISED ACCORDING TO SECTION 39-1-104 (10.2) AND that value determined by appropriate consideration of the cost approach, the market approach, and the income approach to appraisal.
+The actual value of such property, other than agricultural lands exclusive of building improvements thereon and other than residential real property and other than producing mines and lands or leaseholds producing oil or gas, shall NOT BE INCREASED ANNUALLY BY MORE THAN INFLATION, LIMITED TO 3%, AND SHALL be that value determined by appropriate consideration of the cost approach, the market approach, and the income approach to appraisal.
 The assessor shall consider and document all elements of such approaches that are applicable prior to a determination of actual value.
 Despite any orders of the state board of equalization, no assessor shall arbitrarily increase the valuations for assessment of all parcels represented within the abstract of a county or within a class or subclass of parcels on that abstract by a common multiple in response to the order of said board.
 If an assessor is required, pursuant to the order of said board, to increase or decrease valuations for assessment, such changes shall be made only upon individual valuations for assessment of each and every parcel, using each of the approaches to appraisal specified in this paragraph (a), if applicable.
 The actual value of agricultural lands, exclusive of building improvements thereon, shall be determined by consideration of the earning or productive capacity of such lands during a reasonable period of time, capitalized at a rate of thirteen percent.
 Land that is valued as agricultural and that becomes subject to a perpetual conservation easement shall continue to be valued as agricultural notwithstanding its dedication for conservation purposes; except that, if any portion of such land is actually used for nonagricultural commercial or nonagricultural residential purposes, that portion shall be valued according to such use.
 Nothing in this subsection (5) shall be construed to require or permit the reclassification of agricultural land or improvements, including residential property, due solely to subjecting the land to a perpetual conservation easement.
-The actual value of residential real property shall NOT be INCREASED ANNUALLY BY MORE THAN INFLATION, LIMITED TO 3%, AND SHALL EQUAL THE AMOUNT OF THE PROPERTY'S MOST RECENT SALE, UNLESS THE PROPERTY IS SUBSTANTIALLY IMPROVED OR ITS USE CHANGED IN WHICH CASE THE PROPERTY'S ACTUAL VALUE SHALL BE REAPPRAISED PURSUANT TO SECTION 39-1-104 (10.2) AND determined solely by consideration of the market approach to appraisal.
+The actual value of residential real property shall not be increased annually by more than inflation, limited to 3%, and SHALL be determined solely by consideration of the market approach to appraisal.
 A gross rent multiplier may be considered as a unit of comparison within the market approach to appraisal.
 The valuation for assessment of producing mines and of lands or leaseholds producing oil or gas shall be determined pursuant to articles 6 and 7 of this title.
-NOTHING REGARDING HOW THE ACTUAL VALUE OF A PROPERTY IS DETERMINED SHALL BE CONSTRUED AS A TAX CHANGE OR AS A CHANGE TO A PROPERTY'S MILL LEVY RATE OR PROPERTY TAX RATE.
-NOR SHALL ANYTHING REGARDING HOW THE ACTUAL VALUE OF A PROPERTY IS DETERMINED BE CONSTRUED TO CHANGE THE APPLICABILITY OF THE HOMESTEAD EXEMPTION FOR OUALIFYING SENIORS AND OUALIFYING DISABLED VETERANS AS SET FORTH IN SECTION 3.5 OF ARTICLE X OF THE STATE CONSTITUTION.
+NOTHING LIMITING THE INCREASE IN THE ACTUAL VALUE OF A PROPERTY SHALL BE CONSTRUED AS A TAX CHANGE OR AS A CHANGE TO A PROPERTY'S MILL LEVY RATE OR PROPERTY TAX RATE.